 After completing coursework, students take four qualifying examinations and submit a dissertation proposal.
+The areas of study for the qualifying exams will be determined by the chair of the dissertation committee in consultation with the student depending on the student's area(s) of focus.
 There is an oral exam on all four written exams and the proposal.

-A draft of the dissertation proposal, approximately seven pages in length, should be submitted to the faculty members of the qualifying Exam Committee at the Oral Defense of the Qualifying Exams.
+A draft of the dissertation proposal, approximately seven pages in length, should be submitted to the faculty members of the Qualifying Exam Committee at the Oral Defense of the Qualifying Exams.
 The dissertation proposal will be discussed during the oral defense with recommendations made by committee members.
 The final version of the Dissertation Proposal must be submitted to the committee members one week following the oral and Form #6 must be completed and returned to the Registrar by the same date.